deep-entertainment/safehouse/design/items/stepladder.md

 - Use with [bedroom_lamp](bedroom_lamp.md)

 	> [marjorie](../characters/marjorie.md)
-	> That should help getting up there
+	> That should help getting up there.

 	Marjorie climbs up and unscrews the broken bulb